 For more about sleeping bags and sleeping systems for the Pacific Northwest see Winter Sleeping Bags.

-Two mattresses (an air mattress and a foam pad) are recommended.
+Both an air mattress and a foam pad are standard practice.
 Air mattresses are the primary protection from the cold ground.
-Air mattresses can fail, so an additional foam mattress should be regarded as a standard practice to both protect your air mattress and add additional R-value.
+However, air mattresses can fail, so an additional foam pad should be regarded as essential to both protect your air mattress and add additional R-value.
 The “R-Value” is a measure of the resistance a material has to heat flow.

-One foam mattress will only provide around 1–3 R-value.
-For snow or ice, you need a sleeping system that provides a 5+ R-value or better under your sleeping bag.
+One solid-core or foam pad, also called a “closed-cell mattress,” will only provide around 1–3 R-value.
+A single solid pad is not enough.
+For snow or ice, you need a sleeping system that provides a 4+ R-value or better under your sleeping bag.
 It needs to be either:

 Tip: Some people believe that better R-value comes from putting the foam on top of the air mattress.
 You can do as you like, but for safety, I recommend always putting the foam mattress under the air mattress to help prevent air-mattress punctures.
 Clip together any loose pack buckles and arrange your gear so that nothing sharp will puncture your air mattress.